 CHI Health’s Interventional Neurologist Vishal Jani, MBBS, is the first neurologist in the state to perform the important emergency procedure.

-CHI Health Immanuel Hospital is Certified as a Advanced Thrombectomy-Capable Stroke Center by The Joint Commission.
+CHI Health Immanuel is certified as a Advanced Thrombectomy-Capable Stroke Center by The Joint Commission.

 Other advanced therapies include Tissue Plasminogen Activator (tPA), a clot-busting medication.
 Early treatment with thrombolytic drugs such as tPA may significantly improve patient outcomes and limit the long-term effects of an ischemic stroke.
 Neurological, blood pressure, vital signs and visual checks are made at close intervals to monitor medication effects.
 Oxygen and oxygen monitoring also are started.